How to Connect CRM, Inbox, and Finance Tools

 Do we need to replace our current tools to integrate them?

 Usually not.
-In most cases, the higher-value move is to connect the tools you already use and improve the handoffs between them rather than replacing the whole stack.
+In most cases the higher-value move is to connect the tools you already use and tighten the points where work changes hands rather than trying to replace the whole stack at once.